crossterm-rs/crossterm/docs/Contributing.md

 ## Architecture

-Crossterm is using ANSI escape codes by default for both Unix and Windows systems.
-It is a bit more complicated since Windows version 8 or lower isn't supporting ANSI escape codes.
+Crossterm is using ANSI escape codes by default for both Unix and for Windows systems except for Windows versions lower than 10.
 Crossterm uses WinAPI in this case.

 ### Crates